MauriceKuenicke/EchoSphere/docs/index.md

 - [Troubleshooting](troubleshooting/index.md): common issues and debugging tips

 ## What a Test Looks Like 🧪
 EchoSphere considers a test successful if it returns zero rows.
+That is the only requirement.
+Everything else is up to you.
-If the query returns one or more rows, the test fails and the rows explain what was wrong.
+If the query returns one or more rows, the test fails and the rows explain what went wrong.

 ```sql
 -- file: tests/orders_total.es.sql